 Austria – will apply the reduced VAT rate of 10% for digital publications like e-books.

-What is relevant for European companies is primarily the changes to VAT on digital services, which means that if you who sell files which can be downloaded from your website (or similar electronic services) you may need to invoice with the customer country’s VAT if you exceed the country’s threshold limits for these services.
+What is relevant for European companies is primarily the changes to VAT on digital services, which means that if you sell files that can be downloaded from your website (or similar electronic services) you may need to invoice with the customer country’s VAT if you exceed the country’s threshold limits for these services.
 This means you will need to update yourself on the VAT rules and regulations in more and more countries around the world.
 This also implies you will need to register for VAT in each country you become eligible to pay VAT in.
 Potentially you will need to file VAT returns for all countries in the world each month or quarter, an administrative impossibility for a small company.
 Fortunately, many countries have thresholds, and if you sell below this you don’t need to handle VAT domestically in that country.
-But there are countries without thresholds making you eligible for VAT at first sale.
+But there are countries without thresholds making you eligible for VAT at the first sale.

 Uzbekistan introduces 15% VAT on foreign e-service providers.